wisdomch15/wisdomch15.github.io/packetsniffing.md

 STEPS\

 Step 1:\
-I launched Wireshark and selected the 'eth0' interface for packet capture.
+I launched Wireshark on VirtualBox and selected the 'eth0' interface for packet capture.

+Step 2:\
+I started capturing and generated some HTTP traffic by visiting 'http://testphp.vulnweb.com'.